Jan Claas Behrends

 is Professor of Literature, chair of the Modern Languages department at the University of Amsterdam, and editor-in-chief of the journal Russian Literature.
 Her research interests include Russian and global contemporary literature, art, and media.
 Among other publications, she is author of Sincerity after Communism (Yale University Press 2017; translated into Russian as Iskrennost’ posle kommunizma in 2022 by Neprikosnovennyi zapas), and Unattainable Bride Russia (Northwestern University Press 2010).
 She is co-editor of Memory, Media and Conflict (Routledge 2014), Poetins rechtbank: proteststemmen uit een autoritaire staat (Nieuw Amsterdam 2018), and Imperfections (Bloomsbury 2021).

 is Assistant Professor at Leiden University with a focus on contemporary German and Russian literature and culture.
 Her research concentrates on the intersections between Russian and German cultural history of the late 20th and 21st century, protest art, and cultural theory.
 She is the author of Kanonbildung im transkulturellen Netzwerk (transcript 2021) on the international reception history of Moscow conceptualism, and co-editor of Literaturkontakte: Kulturen – Medien – Märkte (Frank & Timme 2018), and Reading Russian Literature, 1980-2020.
-Literary Consumption, Memory and Identity (Palgrave, forthcoming).
+Literary Consumption, Memory and Identity (Palgrave/Macmillan, forthcoming).

 Philipp Christoph Schmädeke